 With the conda install package command, you can access a cloud-based repository to find and install over 7,500 data science and machine learning packages.
 To download further packages from the conda repository, simply use “conda install packagename”.

-Create a new Jupyter Python Notebook
+4 Create a Jupyter Notebook

 Next, you will create a new Python Notebook.
 First, you need to launch JupyterLab from Anaconda home.
 The jupyter Python environment will launch in a new browser window and you should see the standard folder path.
 There you have to choose a workspace folder.
 The folder will contain all the Python code and the resources of your python projects.
 I personally have located my workspace at C:\Users\Username\My_Jupyter_Workspace.